 - Electronic or video game consoles (including both handheld devices and those intended for use with a video display device)

-* Some electronic equipment not listed above is covered.
+* Some electronic equipment not listed above may be covered.
 If you are unsure, please contact the Department.

 - Provide information.
-At the point of sale, retailers shall provide purchasers of CEE with information, if any, about opportunities for the return of electronic waste that has been provided to the retailer by the manufacturer.
+At the point of sale, retailers shall provide purchasers of CEE with information about opportunities for the return of electronic waste, if any has been provided to the retailer by the manufacturer.

 - Sell only compliant brands.
-Beginning April 1, 2011, retailers will be prohibited from selling any CEE in the state unless the manufacturer and the manufacturer's brands are registered with the department.
+Retailers are prohibited from selling any CEE in the state unless the manufacturer and the manufacturer's brands are registered with the department.
 The department maintains a list of registered manufacturers and their brands on its website (see below), however, manufacturers shall also ensure that retailers are notified of such registration.
-Retailers will be allowed to sell unregistered CEE brands that they have purchased for a period of 180 days.

 - Link to the list of New York State Registered Covered Electronic Equipment Manufacturers and their Brand(s).
 This list will be updated regularly to include newly registered manufacturers.
 Only those manufacturers' brands listed may be sold in or into New York State as of April 1, 2011.
 If a brand of CEE is not listed and its manufacturer was required to register under the law, then it may not be sold in the state.

 - Sell only labeled equipment.
-Beginning April 1, 2011, a retailer shall only offer for sale in the state CEE that has a visible, permanent label clearly identifying the manufacturer of that equipment.
+A retailer may only offer for sale in the state CEE that has a visible, permanent label clearly identifying the manufacturer of that equipment.

 - Comply with disposal ban.
-Beginning April 1, 2011, no retailer in the state shall dispose of electronic waste at a solid waste management facility or hazardous waste management facility, or place electronic waste for collection which is intended for disposal at a solid waste management facility or hazardous waste management facility.
+No retailer in the state may dispose of electronic waste at a solid waste management facility or hazardous waste management facility, or place electronic waste for collection which is intended for disposal at a solid waste management facility or hazardous waste management facility.